Iam-sarvasuddi/Jenkins-Zero-To-Hero/README.md

 ## Install the Docker Pipeline plugin in Jenkins:

+##after the completion of last step we have to do this and restart once the plugin got installed ##

    - Log in to Jenkins.
    - Go to Manage Jenkins > Manage Plugins.
    - In the Available tab, search for "Docker Pipeline".